Frequently Asked Questions: DBT

 In DBT, there are treatment strategies that are specifically dialectical; these strategies help both the therapist and the client get “unstuck” from extreme positions or from emphasizing too much change or too much acceptance.
 These strategies keep the therapy in balance, moving back and forth between acceptance and change in a way that helps the client reach his or her ultimate goals as quickly as possible.

 What kind of therapy do clients receive in DBT?

 Clients in standard DBT* receive three main modes of treatment – individual therapy, skills group, and phone coaching.
 In individual therapy, clients receive once weekly individual sessions that are typically an hour to an hour-and-a half in length.
 Clients also must attend a two-hour weekly skills group for at least one year.
-Unlike with regular group psychotherapy, these skills groups emerge as classes during which clients learn four sets of important skills – Mindfulness, Interpersonal Effectiveness, Emotion Regulation, and Distress Tolerance.
+Unlike with regular group psychotherapy, these skills groups emerge as classes during which clients learn four sets of important skills: Mindfulness, Interpersonal Effectiveness, Emotion Regulation, and Distress Tolerance.
 Clients are also asked to call their individual therapists for skills coaching prior to hurting themselves.
-The therapist then walks them through alternatives to self-harm or suicidal behaviors.
+The therapist then walks them through alternatives to self-harm or suicidal behaviours.